+Pay attention to the difficulty level.
+Don’t choose a gazebo kit that’s above your construction-skill level.
 Check the manufacturer’s website and customer reviews for an accurate assessment of difficulty.

-Plan to spend a couple of hours assembling a small pop-up gazebo or a whole weekend on a permanent one.
+Follow the directions.
+Above all, follow the assembly instructions that come with your kit.
+Pay careful attention to each step, as every gazebo and brand is slightly different.
+Plan to spend a couple of hours assembling a small pop-up gazebo or an entire weekend on a permanent one.

 FAQ About Gazebo Kits

 That depends on your city, county, and homeowners association’s regulations.
 Some areas have size restrictions for outdoor structures, and some require a building permit only if you plan to run electricity to your gazebo.
-Some have no such restrictions.

 It’s up to you.
 Installing concrete footing or anchors will require more work and more money, but it will also help your gazebo stand up to severe wind and rain.
 If your region is prone to severe storms, anchors are a good idea.

-When to Hire a Landscaping Professional
+When to Hire a Professional

-Main Photo Credit: Needpix
+Main Image Credit: Needpix